followthegraph/epstein_flight_logs/README.md

 - Include a link to the document that the changes were pulled from so that the source can be verified.
 - Keep it manageable.
 Nobody likes 3000 line code reviews.
 If you're adding lots of data, split it up into multiple pull requests.

-## Guidlines
+## Guidelines

-### Only work on issues you created or issues assigned to you
+### Only work on your issues
-We don't want to double up work, so only do the issues you created or issues assigned to you.
+We don't want to double up work, so **only work on the issues you created or issues assigned to you**.
 It will be assumed that you are going to complete the issue you created.

-### Lingering incomplete issues
+### Don't let issues linger
+Don't let your issues linger.
 If you create an issue that sits for more than two week without a pull request submission, the issue will be deleted so that someone else can complete that task.
 We don't want to drag this project out for 3 years waiting on someone to enter 5 flights.

-### Reporting Bugs
+### Reporting bugs
 If you discover an issue with the data, but do not want to fix it, prepend your issue with `But Report:`

 **Example Issue**: `Bug Report: Jeffrey Epstein spelled wrong on line 212 of json/flight-log`